willrp/willbuyer/README.md

 * Integration tests;
 * Functional tests.

-You can access the API documentation [here](http://willbuyer.herokuapp.com/api).
-The application Frontend will be built soon.
+The application is available [in this link](http://willbuyer.herokuapp.com).
+You can also access the API documentation [here](http://willbuyer.herokuapp.com/api).
 Since it uses free dynos, it might take some seconds for the first access.
 Thank you for understanding.

 ## Own Dependent Web services